owen-it/laravel-auditing-doc/events.md

 # Events

+These events are fired during the audit process.

 ## Reviewing Audit.

 We may revise the model before it is audited and say whether it needs to or not be audited.